Portland University: History

 Courses of study included Latin, science, art, and literature.
 The school grew to an enrollment of 500 by 1894 and included a literary department, a school of theology, music and fine arts department, and a college preparatory division.
 This last division had affiliations around the state with academies including Drain Academy, Lebanon Academy, Ashland Academy, and the La Creole Academy in Dallas.

+Geography

+Located at University Park, the school sold plots of property surrounding the campus to raise funds for the school.
+They had partnered with the Portland Guarantee Company to sell bonds, using the proceeds from the sale to buy 600 acre in what is now North Portland.
+This venture then deeded 71 acre to the school and sold plots for as much as $550.

+The location of the campus was on a bluff overlooking the Willamette River, with the river to the west.
+Much of the area was rural farmland at the time and local homes served as boarding houses for the students.
+Due to the remoteness, the school offered to have teachers meet new students at the streetcar stop located at University Park for the trek to the school.
+One impressive home in the area was the university president's home, which was not on campus at the time.

 Decline

 Following the Panic of 1893, the school suffered a series of financial setbacks.
 The panic led to decreased enrollment and a severe drop off in the sales of the homesites.
 Bonds for the venture became due in 1896, but the school was unable to make these payments.
 Thus the property reverted to the original owners of the property.
 Internal disputes and these financial problems led the school to leave the campus and hold classes in East Portland in 1896 to 1897 after Van Scoy became president of the institution.
 Other difficulties included a lawsuit in 1898 against the school's affiliated corporation that sold the plots for the surrounding homes.

 By 1898, the school had abandoned the University Park campus.
 Others who served as president of the university were Arthur J. Brown and George Whitaker (1899).
 Portland University finally closed in May 1900 with many of students and faculty reuniting with Willamette University in Salem.
 Alumni of the Portland school were then recognized as alumni of Willamette, and most of the records of the school were transferred to Willamette.